US election: Trump faces long odds in challenging state vote counts - NZ Herald

 The US Supreme Court had declined to fast-track the challenge, but the vote was 4-4, and three justices expressed reservations.
 Republicans now hope to try again with new Supreme Court Justice Amy Coney Barrett on the court.

-Earlier, an anti-abortion law centre in Michigan filed suit to complain about vote counting procedures in Wayne County.
-An appeals court in Michigan asked the Trump campaign to refile a case submitted last week, saying the appeal was incomplete.
+Earlier Monday, an anti-abortion law centre in Michigan filed suit to complain about vote counting procedures in Wayne County.
+An appeals court in Michigan, meanwhile, asked the Trump campaign to refile a case submitted last week, saying the appeal was incomplete.

-And in Arizona, the Trump campaign asked in a lawsuit filed on Sunday for the right to inspect thousands of in-person ballots filled out on election day in the Phoenix area, alleging that poll workers had mishandled them.
+And in Arizona, the Trump campaign asked in a lawsuit filed on Saturday for the right to inspect thousands of in-person ballots filled out on Election Day in the Phoenix area, alleging that poll workers had mishandled them.

 "When the margins are this tight, every little thing matters," said Gabriel Sterling, who led the state's implementation of a new voting system for the secretary of state's office.